AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/veeva-crm-sync/setup/step-1-of-3-add-marketo-fields-to-veeva-crm.md

 ---
-description: Step 1 of 3 - Add Marketo Fields to Veeva CRM - Marketo Docs - Product Documentation
+description: "Step 1 of 3 - Add Marketo Fields to [!DNL Veeva] CRM - Marketo Docs - Product Documentation"
-title: Step 1 of 3 - Add Marketo Fields to Veeva CRM
+title: "Step 1 of 3 - Add Marketo Fields to [!DNL Veeva] CRM"
 exl-id: a9a59e76-a7a4-4391-8169-922bd6acfb6d
 ---
-# Step 1 of 3: Add Marketo Fields to Veeva CRM {#step-1-of-3-add-marketo-fields-to-veeva-crm}
+# Step 1 of 3: Add Marketo Fields to [!DNL Veeva] CRM {#step-1-of-3-add-marketo-fields-to-veeva-crm}

 >[!PREREQUISITES]
 >
->Your Veeva CRM instance must have access to Salesforce APIs to sync data between Marketo Engage and Veeva CRM.
+>Your [!DNL Veeva] CRM instance must have access to Salesforce APIs to sync data between Marketo Engage and [!DNL Veeva] CRM.

 Marketo Engage uses a set of fields to capture certain kinds of marketing related information.
-If you would like this data in Veeva CRM, please follow the instructions below.
+If you would like this data in [!DNL Veeva] CRM, please follow the instructions below.

-`1.` Create a custom field in Veeva CRM on the contact objects: Score
+`1.` Create a custom field in [!DNL Veeva] CRM on the contact objects: Score

 `2.` You can create additional fields, if desired (see the table below).

-All of these custom fields are optional and are not required to sync Marketo Engage and Veeva CRM.
+All of these custom fields are optional and are not required to sync Marketo Engage and [!DNL Veeva] CRM.

-## Add Marketo Fields to Veeva CRM {#add-marketo-fields-to-veeva-crm}
+## Add Marketo Fields to [!DNL Veeva] CRM {#add-marketo-fields-to-veeva-crm}

-Add a custom field on the lead and contact objects in Veeva CRM listed above.
+Add a custom field on the lead and contact objects in [!DNL Veeva] CRM listed above.
 If you want to add more, see the table of available fields at the end of this section.

 Perform the following steps for the Score field to add it.

-1. Log in to the Veeva CRM and click **Setup**.
+1. Log in to the [!DNL Veeva] CRM and click **[!UICONTROL Setup]**.

    ![](assets/step-1-of-3-add-marketo-fields-1.png)

-1. Click Objects and Fields and select Object Manager.
+1. Click **[!UICONTROL Objects and Fields]** and select **[!UICONTROL Object Manager]**.

    ![](assets/step-1-of-3-add-marketo-fields-2.png)